The rules of being a princess were easy and simple:

 Honestly, pretty hard to fuck that up.

-It made for a simple yet glamorous life.
+The Fairy Princess was destined for a simple, yet completely glamorous life.
 Having inherited her mother's cheeks and her father's long delicious torso, she had found it all pretty effortless up to this point.

 Endless bubble baths and travels to exotic places.
 When she'd reached maturity - as much ice wine and other frivolities as were desired, as long as true incapacitation was never in view of the adoring public.